semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 ## Supported Node.js versions

-Semaphore uses [nvm](https://github.com/creationix/nvm) to manage Node.js versions.
-Any version installable with `nvm` is supported on Semaphore.
-Version 8.11 is pre-installed.
-The default version is set from `.nvmrc` file in your repo.
-You can change this by calling `sem-version node`.
+Semaphore uses [nvm](https://github.com/creationix/nvm) to manage Node.js
+versions.
+Any version installable with `nvm` is supported by Semaphore.
+By default, version 8.11 of Node.js is pre-installed on the Semaphore VM.

+The version of Node.js that will be used can be set from a `.nvmrc` file if such a file exists on your repo.
+If you want to make use of the `.nvmrc` file you will need to run `nvm use` so you can actually tell nvm to set the node version specified within the `.nvmrc` file.

+Alternatively, you can change the Node.js version by calling `sem-version node`.
 Here's an example:

 <pre><code class="language-yaml">blocks:
   - name: Tests